 In addition, on February 7, 2021, the Anti-monopoly Committee of the State Council published the Guideline on Anti-monopoly of Platform Economy Sector, or the Guideline, which became effective on the same day, aiming at enhancing anti-monopoly administration on businesses that operate under the platform model and the overall platform economy.
 The Guideline intends to regulate abuse of a dominant position and other anti-competitive practices by online platform operators and the related operators and service providers on online platforms, i.e. unfairly locking in exclusive agreements with operators on the platform and targeting specific customers with unreasonable big-data driven tailored pricing through their online behavior to eliminate or limit market competition.
-As of the date of this annual report, we have not been subject to any regulatory actions or investigations in connection with anti-monopoly.
-However, as the Guideline is newly enacted, there remains uncertainties as to how the Guideline will be implemented, and we cannot assure you that the governmental authorities will not take an opposite opinion.
+There remains uncertainties as to how the Guideline will be implemented, and we cannot assure you that the governmental authorities will not take an opposite opinion.
 Any failure or perceived failure by us to comply with the Guideline and other anti-monopoly laws and regulations may result in governmental investigations or enforcement actions, litigation or claims against us and could have an adverse effect on our business, financial condition and results of operations.

-The interpretation and application of existing PRC laws, regulations and policies and possible new laws, regulations or policies relating to the internet industry have created substantial uncertainties regarding the legality of existing and future foreign investments in, and the businesses and activities of, internet businesses in China, including our business.
+The interpretation and application of existing laws, regulations and policies and possible new laws, regulations or policies relating to the internet industry of mainland China have created substantial uncertainties regarding the legality of existing and future foreign investments in, and the businesses and activities of, internet businesses in mainland China, including our business.
 We cannot assure you that we will be able to maintain our existing licenses or obtain any new licenses if required by any new laws or regulations.
-There are also risks that we may be found to violate existing or future laws and regulations given the uncertainty and complexity of China's regulation of the internet industry.
+There are also risks that we may be found to violate existing or future laws and regulations given the uncertainty and complexity of mainland China's regulation of the internet industry.
 If we or the VIEs fail to obtain or maintain any of the required assets, licenses or approvals, our continued business operations in the internet industry may subject us to various penalties, including the confiscation of illegal net revenues, fines and the discontinuation or restriction of our operations, any of which would materially and adversely affect our business and results of operations.